Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Introduction

-Making safe, smooth, and intelligent decisions is a major challenge for autonomous vehicles (AVs) \cite{huang2021driving, b2}, especially under complex urban driving scenarios \cite{b3}, primarily due to the nature of sophisticated interaction dynamics among various traffic participants and road structures.
-This gives rise to the reinforcement learning (RL)-based methods, which are becoming more and more popular in use \cite{b4, huang2022efficient, wu2021prioritized}.
-Thanks to the learning ability of RL agents through interactions with the driving environments (mostly in simulation), researchers and engineers are liberated from burdensome rule-based decision schemes and the AV is more capable of handling diverse traffic situations and tasks \cite{b5,b6}.
-However, RL-based approaches still encounter some common issues that may strike its further development.
-One leading drawback is data efficiency, which means training a functional driving policy requires a massive amount of samples through interactions with the environment.
-This problem becomes harsher when facing the urban driving scenarios, such as crossing the unprotected left turn or nudging in road branches with dense traffic.
+\IEEEPARstart{M}{aking} safe, smooth, and intelligent decisions is a major challenge for autonomous vehicles (AVs) \cite{huang2021driving, b2}, especially in complex urban driving scenarios \cite{b3}.
+The sophisticated interaction dynamics among various traffic participants and road structures make it difficult to achieve these goals.
+Reinforcement learning (RL)-based methods have gained popularity in addressing these challenges \cite{b4, huang2022efficient, wu2021prioritized}.
+RL agents can learn from interactions with driving environments (mostly in simulation) and are capable of handling diverse traffic situations and tasks, freeing researchers and engineers from burdensome rule-based decision schemes \cite{b5,b6}.
+However, RL-based approaches still encounter some common issues that may impede their further development.
+One leading drawback is data efficiency, which means that training a functional driving policy requires a massive amount of samples through interactions with the environment.
+This problem is exacerbated when facing urban driving scenarios, such as unprotected left turns or road branches with dense traffic.
 Another problem is how to construct and encode the state representation of urban driving scenarios, which is a bottleneck in generalizing RL to more complex scenes.
 Unlike common RL problems where the state of the environment or agent is relatively simple, state representations for urban driving should cover heterogeneous information such as dynamic features among traffic flows, latent agent interactions, and road structures.
-Moreover, we believe it is beneficial to distill the predictive information in the scene representation, which could help the agent understand the consequences under certain driving actions, thus facilitating the learning of driving policies for decision making.
+Moreover, distilling predictive information in the scene representation can help the agent understand the consequences of certain decisions, facilitating the learning of driving policies for decision-making.